qlik-oss/core-assisted-prescription/README.md

 To run the stack, Docker stable version 17.06 or later is required.
 Development is supported on both Docker for Windows and Docker for Mac.

 Note that before you deploy, you must accept the [Qlik Core EULA](https://qlikcore.com/beta/) by setting the `ACCEPT_EULA` environment variable.
+You must also have obtained license information for Qlik Associative Engine which shall be provided in the `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR` environment variables.

 ### Deploying to Local Docker Engine